Last updated on September 24, 2023

 One of the most effective ways to get scholarships is to apply for scholarships that are already designated for students of your major.
 There are hundreds of scholarships available to all kinds of students on Bold.org.
 In addition, architecture students may consider applying for the diversity advancement scholarship through the Architecture Foundation.

 Make a free profile today with Bold.org to gain access to hundreds of free scholarships, all in one place for your convenience.
-View the full list of scholarships here, or visit the category pages to find scholarships that you are eligible for.
+View the full list of scholarships, or visit the category pages to find scholarships that you are eligible for.

-Architecture students study various subjects to develop the skills necessary for city planning and building design.
+Architecture students study a mix of different subjects in order to develop the skills necessary for city planning and building design.
 If you have talent in both STEM and artistic fields, architecture may be the right major for you!

 Many students enrolled in architecture programs will need five or more years to graduate with their degrees, given the complexity of the field.
-Both undergraduate and graduate students can elect to study architecture at an accredited college.
+Both undergraduate and graduate students can elect to study architecture during their time at an accredited college.

 Studying architecture involves many academic subjects, including: